-Wegener’s granulomatosis is a rare disease that inflames and damages small blood vessels in many organs, including the kidneys, lungs, and sinuses.
+Granulomatosis with polyangiitis (GPA) is a rare disease that inflames and damages small blood vessels in many organs, including the kidneys, lungs, and sinuses.
 The inflammation limits blood flow and prevents enough oxygen from getting to your organs and tissues.
 This affects how well they work.

 Inflamed lumps of tissue, called granulomas, form around the blood vessels.
 Granulomas can damage organs.

 GPA is one of several types of vasculitis, a disorder that causes inflammation in the blood vessels.